Jacques Dicker: Biography

 Being a prominent Jewish political leader, Dicker was subjected to violent antisemitic attacks.
-On 9 November 1932 the far-right National Union convened a meeting in the municipal hall in Plainpalais, a meeting intended to function as a tribunal against Nicole and Dicker.
+On 9 November 1932, the far-right National Union convened a meeting in the municipal hall in Plainpalais, a meeting intended to function as a tribunal against Nicole and Dicker.
 A leftist countermanifestation was organized.
 Violence broke out between demonstrators and army, killing 13 people and injuring 65.

-Dicker was one of four Socialist parliamentarians that sided with the Swiss Socialist Federation when the Socialist Party went through a split in 1939.
+Dicker defended Nicole in a legal case in May 1933.
+He was one of four Socialist parliamentarians that sided with the far-left Swiss Socialist Federation when the Socialist Party went through a split in 1939.
 The Swiss Socialist Federation was banned on 27 May 1941 and Dicker and the other parliamentarians of the party were expelled from the National Council on 11–12 June 1941.
+He died in Geneva on 17 November 1942, aged 63.